amenocturne/dwayne-hs/README.md

 - `scrollingMargin`: Number of lines from the top/bottom of the screen to start scrolling.
 - `keyTimeoutMs`: Timeout in milliseconds for multi-key sequences.
-- `autoSave`: Automatically save files on changes (e.g., when changing a TODO state).
 - `colorScheme`: The color scheme to use (currently only "default" is supported).